 Led a Peer Communicator’s Workshop that yielded key informant data for second tier qualitative research.
 Based on the research, developed a psychographic segmentation, situation analysis, behavior change objectives, concepts and messages for each segment.
 The study was published as Barriers to Condom Use, Key Messages and Communication Strategy for Youth in Chiang Mai.

-Population Services International (PSI) Asia, INNOVAIDS Mekong Delta project - Hanoi and Bangkok
+Population Services International (PSI) Asia, INNOVAIDS Mekong Delta project - Hanoi and Bangkok, April to November 2004

 Based on interviews with stakeholders and a field visit, I worked with a local collaborator in assessing the feasibility and proposing a design for a boat-based entertainment program for HIV/STI prevention on Viet Nam's Mekong Delta – part of PSI’s plan for innovative social marketing interventions in southeast Asia.
 The boat was designed to provide traveling entertainment and condom distribution for sex work hot spots along the Hau Giang branch of the Mekong River.
 The proposal included logistics, equipment, staffing and budget for the boat, based on the model of PSI Myanmar’s “Love Boat.”